This article was updated on July 26, 2018.

 The success of an exit interview process is measured by the positive change it generates.
 By explaining that you are thoughtfully reviewing feedback and plan to act on it, you send a message to existing employees that their voice matters, things can and will change and the business wants to always be seeking new ways to improve.

 Organizations shouldn't ignore the value of the offboarding process.
 The ultimate goal of this process should be to collect honest feedback through the offboarding process, learn from that feedback and make positive, continuous changes to the organization in order to attract and retain top talent.
-If this is done in a collaborative and transparent way, existing employees will notice and be more likely to remain committed to the organization and your departing employees will leave with a positive last impression.
+If this is done in a collaborative and transparent way, existing employees will notice and be more likely to remain committed to the organization.
+Overall your departing employees will leave with a positive last impression.

 SIGN UP FOR THE SPARK NEWSLETTER